Cyfrin/Updraft/courses/foundry/3-html-fund-me/4-function-selectors/+page.md

 ### Intro to Function Selectors

-Continuing from the last lesson, when we call the `fund` function our Metamask is going to pop up with a bunch of information about the transaction.
+Continuing from the last lesson, when we call the `fund` function our MetaMask is going to pop up with a bunch of information about the transaction.

 ::image{src='/html-fundme/3-function-selector/function-selector1.png' style='width: 75%; height: auto;'}